cp-algorithms/cp-algorithms/src/algebra/sieve-of-eratosthenes.md

 It is worth working on the first block differently: first, all the prime numbers from $[1; \sqrt n]$  shouldn't remove themselves; second, the numbers $0$ and $1$ should be marked as non-prime numbers.
 While working on the last block it should not be forgotten that the last needed number $n$ is not necessary located in the end of the block.

-Here we have an implementation that counts the number of primes smaller than $n$ using block sieving.
+Here we have an implementation that counts the number of primes smaller than or equal to $n$ using block sieving.

 ```cpp
 int count_primes(int n) {